Konect-Co/cospect/guidelines.md

 Guidelines for coding
 - Modular code: each directory in cospect repo should have unique function
-- Keep large files (e.g. data, model) outside of repo
+- Keep large files (e.g. data, model) outside of repo (.gitignore if inside folder)
 - Install Python packages in virtual environment
 - Each folder modification has its own commit